 Note: This section applies to SACs and sites that are not making use of cascading dual boot.
-Cascading dual boot is set up by default on newer SMC for SGI ICE X software releases.
+Cascading dual boot is set up by default in newer Tempo for SGI ICE X software releases.
 If you are using cascading dual boot, follow these instructions only for the SAC.